jtmuller5/clibbits-vs-code/README.md

 - System folders (like node_modules, .git) are automatically excluded
 - Perfect for documenting project structures or sharing folder organization in discussions

-### 📝 Create and Manage Prompt Files
+### 📝 Create and Manage Clibbits
-- Create reusable prompt files for GitHub Copilot and other AI assistants
+- Create reusable clibbits for GitHub Copilot and other AI assistants
 - Store and organize code snippets for common patterns or reference
-- Quickly add selected code to prompt files for later use
+- Quickly add selected code to clibbits for later use

-#### Creating Prompt Files
+#### Creating Clibbits
-- Use the Command Palette (`Ctrl+Shift+P` / `Cmd+Shift+P`) and type "Clibbits: Create Prompts Folder"
+- Use the Command Palette (`Ctrl+Shift+P` / `Cmd+Shift+P`) and type "Clibbits: Create Clibbits Folder"
 - This creates a `.github/prompts/clibbits` folder in your workspace
-- Use "Clibbits: Create Prompt File" to create a new prompt file with a template
+- Use "Clibbits: Create Clibbit" to create a new clibbit with a template

 #### Adding Code to Prompt Files
 - **From Editor Selection:**
   - Select code in your editor
-  - Right-click and select "Clibbits: Add to Prompt File"
+  - **Option 1:** Right-click and select "Clibbits: Add to Prompt File"
+  - **Option 2:** Click the "Add to Prompt File" Code Lens that appears above your selection
   - Choose which prompt file to add the code to from the dropdown menu
   - The code is automatically added to the "Context" section of the prompt file